luffyfly/choices/tech/why-deno.md

 - Minimal-size

 #### Compare
+Sores: 5 is best and 1 is worse.

 | | Deno | Boa | Exlain |
 | --- | --- | --- | --- |